aatmaj28/aatmaj28/README.md

 ## ⚡ Fun Fact

-> *When I'm not coding or exploring AI algorithms, you can find me trying to solve complex algorithms by hand – just for fun!* 🧩
+> *When I'm not coding or exploring AI algorithms, you can find me capturing moments through my 📸 camera, hitting the trails as a 🏃 trail runner, or planning my next adventure as a fanatic traveler 🌍 – always chasing new experiences!* 🧩

 ---